jamesgallagher432/internnews-api/README.md

 You will also need to install the client to set up Intern News.
 The code for the Intern News client is hosted [here](https://github.com/jamesgallagher432/internnews-client).

+You can view the live version of this project at [internnews.vercel.app](internnews.vercel.app).

 ## Stack

 This project was built using the following tools: